tudorw/DocumentDarling/README.md

 ,Performance Management Policies
 ,Other Human Resources Documents

+{

+Human Resources (HR) Manager: An HR manager is responsible for the overall management of a company's human resources department.
+This includes the planning, recruitment, hiring, onboarding, training, development, compensation, benefits, and termination of employees.

+HR Specialist: An HR specialist is responsible for a specific area of HR, such as recruiting, hiring, training, benefits, or compensation.

+HR Assistant: An HR assistant provides administrative support to the HR department.
+This includes tasks such as answering phones, scheduling appointments, and preparing reports.

+Employment Lawyer: An employment lawyer is a lawyer who specializes in employment law.
+They can help companies to draft and negotiate employment contracts, comply with employment laws, and resolve employment disputes.

+Human Resources Consultant: A human resources consultant is a professional who provides advice and services to companies on a variety of HR matters.
+This includes tasks such as recruiting, hiring, training, benefits, and compensation.

+}
  Marketing and Communications
 ,Branding Guidelines
 ,Social Media Policies
 ,Public Relations Strategies
 ,Other Marketing and Communications Documents

+{

+Marketing Manager: A marketing manager is responsible for the overall marketing strategy of a company.
+This includes developing and implementing marketing campaigns, managing marketing budgets, and tracking marketing results.
+Marketing Specialist: A marketing specialist is responsible for a specific area of marketing, such as advertising, public relations, or social media.
+Marketing Communications Manager: A marketing communications manager is responsible for developing and implementing marketing communications campaigns, such as press releases, brochures, and website content.
+Brand Manager: A brand manager is responsible for the overall brand strategy of a company.
+This includes developing and implementing brand guidelines, managing brand assets, and tracking brand awareness.
+Social Media Manager: A social media manager is responsible for managing a company's social media accounts.
+This includes creating and scheduling content, responding to comments, and monitoring social media trends.
+Public Relations Manager: A public relations manager is responsible for developing and implementing public relations campaigns.
+This includes building relationships with journalists, writing press releases, and handling media inquiries.

+}
  Grants and Funding
 ,Grant Applications
 ,Fundraising Plans
 ,Financial Reports to Funders
 ,Other Grants and Funding Documents

+{

+Development Officer: A development officer is responsible for raising money for a nonprofit organization.
+This includes identifying potential donors, cultivating relationships with donors, and soliciting donations.

+Grant Writer: A grant writer is responsible for writing grant applications.
+This includes researching funding opportunities, writing proposals, and managing the grant process.

+Fundraiser: A fundraiser is responsible for planning and executing fundraising events.
+This includes securing sponsors, coordinating volunteers, and promoting events.

+Accountant: An accountant is responsible for tracking financial records and preparing financial reports.
+This includes tracking income and expenses, preparing budgets, and preparing financial statements.

+Other Grants and Funding Professionals: There are a number of other professionals who can be involved in grants and funding, such as:

+Lawyers: Lawyers can help to draft contracts and to advise the organization on legal matters related to grants and funding.

+Public Relations Professionals: Public relations professionals can help to generate publicity for the organization and to build relationships with potential donors.

+Marketing Professionals: Marketing professionals can help to develop and implement marketing campaigns to raise awareness of the organization and its fundraising efforts.

+}
  Community Impact
 ,Impact Reports
 ,Community Engagement Strategies
 ,Environmental Policies
 ,Other Community Impact Documents

+{

+Community Engagement Manager: A community engagement manager is responsible for developing and implementing strategies to engage with the community.
+This includes building relationships with community stakeholders, conducting surveys and interviews, and organizing events.

+Environmental Manager: An environmental manager is responsible for developing and implementing environmental policies and procedures.
+This includes managing waste, recycling, and energy use.

+Sustainability Manager: A sustainability manager is responsible for developing and implementing sustainability initiatives.
+This includes reducing the organization's environmental impact, such as by using renewable energy and reducing water consumption.

+Other Community Impact Professionals: There are a number of other professionals who can be involved in community impact, such as:

+Community Organizers: Community organizers work to build power and capacity in communities.
+They do this by organizing people around shared goals, such as improving public services or fighting for social justice.

+Social Workers: Social workers help people in need.
+They do this by providing counseling, case management, and other services.

+Healthcare Professionals: Healthcare professionals provide healthcare services to people in need.
+They do this by providing medical care, counseling, and other services.

+}
  Membership and Stakeholders
 ,Membership Policies
 ,Stakeholder Engagement Plans
 ,Communication Strategies
 ,Other Membership and Stakeholder Documents
+{

+Membership Manager: A membership manager is responsible for the overall management of a membership organization's membership program.
+This includes recruiting new members, retaining existing members, and managing member data.

+Stakeholder Engagement Manager: A stakeholder engagement manager is responsible for developing and implementing strategies to engage with stakeholders.
+This includes building relationships with stakeholders, conducting surveys and interviews, and organizing events.

+Communication Manager: A communication manager is responsible for developing and implementing communication strategies.
+This includes creating and distributing content, managing social media, and responding to inquiries.

+Other Membership and Stakeholder Professionals: There are a number of other professionals who can be involved in membership and stakeholder engagement, such as:

+Accountants: Accountants can help to track membership revenue and expenses.

+Lawyers: Lawyers can help to draft contracts and to advise the organization on legal matters related to membership and stakeholder engagement.

+Marketing Professionals: Marketing professionals can help to develop and implement marketing campaigns to raise awareness of the organization and its membership program.

+}
  Partnerships and Collaborations
 ,Joint Venture Agreements
 ,Collaboration Plans
 ,Partnership Policies
 ,Other Partnerships and Collaborations Documents
+{

+Partnership Manager: A partnership manager is responsible for the overall management of a company's partnerships.
+This includes identifying potential partners, negotiating agreements, and managing the partnership relationship.

+Collaboration Manager: A collaboration manager is responsible for the overall management of a company's collaborations.
+This includes identifying potential collaborators, negotiating agreements, and managing the collaboration relationship.

+Business Development Manager: A business development manager is responsible for identifying and developing new business opportunities.
+This includes networking, researching potential partners, and pitching new ideas.

+Sales Manager: A sales manager is responsible for selling a company's products or services.
+This includes prospecting, qualifying leads, and closing deals.

+Other Partnerships and Collaborations Professionals: There are a number of other professionals who can be involved in partnerships and collaborations, such as:

+Accountants: Accountants can help to track revenue and expenses related to partnerships and collaborations.

+Lawyers: Lawyers can help to draft contracts and to advise the company on legal matters related to partnerships and collaborations.

+Marketing Professionals: Marketing professionals can help to develop and implement marketing campaigns to raise awareness of the company's partnerships and collaborations.

+}
  Events and Outreach
 ,Event Planning Documents
 ,Outreach Strategies
 ,Attendance Reports
 ,Other Events and Outreach

+{

+Events Manager: An events manager is responsible for the overall planning and execution of events.
+This includes identifying event opportunities, developing budgets, securing venues, and managing logistics.

+Outreach Manager: An outreach manager is responsible for developing and implementing outreach strategies.
+This includes identifying target audiences, developing messaging, and managing campaigns.

+Marketing Manager: A marketing manager is responsible for developing and implementing marketing strategies.
+This includes identifying target audiences, developing messaging, and managing campaigns.

+Communications Manager: A communications manager is responsible for developing and implementing communications strategies.
+This includes developing content, managing social media, and responding to inquiries.

+Other Events and Outreach Professionals: There are a number of other professionals who can be involved in events and outreach, such as:
+Accountants: Accountants can help to track event revenue and expenses.

+Lawyers: Lawyers can help to draft contracts and to advise the organization on legal matters related to events and outreach.

+Graphic Designers: Graphic designers can help to create event materials, such as flyers, posters, and invitations.

+Videographers: Videographers can help to capture event footage, such as speeches, performances, and interviews.

+Photographers: Photographers can help to capture event photos, such as attendees, speakers, and activities.

+}
 Sure, here is a possible way to group the roles for a team of 5 people, with one person good at comms, one tech, one admin, one can do anything and one can do just a little: